qualisys/paf-anybody-example/README.md

 ### Preparation
 1. Downaload and install AnyBody Modeling System from https://www.anybodytech.com/resources/customer-downloads/ for exisiting customeres or request a trial version from https://www.anybodytech.com/resources/trial-license/
    Register the license (see the https://www.anybodytech.com/download/installguide-anybody/)
+   - Install demo files with models by going to Help in AnyBody software then pressing Demo... and selecting Demo tab
    - Getting started https://youtu.be/Y4H-8FMJlis with AnyBody videos on YouTube
    - E-learning https://www.youtube.com/user/anybodytech/videos videos on YouTube
    - Tutorials in AnyBody’s Help > Tutorials menu